-The controls of this headset are decent overall and are almost identical to the Plantronics Voyager 5200, except that the volume buttons are in a slightly different place.
+The controls of this headset are decent overall and are almost identical to the Plantronics Voyager 5200 Bluetooth Headset, except that the volume buttons are in a slightly different place.
 The buttons are designed for call controls and give you a good amount of options, including the ability to trigger your phone's voice assistant.

 This headset is very portable.
 It can fold into a compact position and should be able to fit into most pockets.
 If you want something even more portable, check out the Mpow EM12 Wireless Earphone Bluetooth Headset.

 This headset doesn't come with a carrying case, though you can purchase a charging case separately.

-The build quality of the Plantronics Voyager Legend is good.
+The Plantronics Voyager Legend's build quality is good.
 It looks and feels almost identical to the Plantronics Voyager 5200 Bluetooth Headset and should be able to withstand a few accidental drops and bumps without sustaining too much damage.
 The ear-hook is flexible, and the headset looks fairly premium overall.

 The Plantronics Voyager Legend feels very stable thanks to its ear-hook design.
-Unlike the Plantronics Voyager 3200 Bluetooth Headset, it stays in place even during moderately intense workouts, which is good if you make a lot of phone calls while jogging.
+Unlike the Plantronics Voyager 3200 Bluetooth Headset, it stays in place during moderately intense workouts, which is good if you make phone calls while jogging.